Simonlee711/Simonlee711.github.io/_pages/about.md

 Outside the realm of academics, I am widely interested in a few things.
 First and foremost is photography.
 I enjoy photography so much that I gave my hobby its own tab [here](https://simonlee711.github.io/photos/).
 Photography has been my escape and has been a way to document my young hectic life.
 With everything going by so quickly, I am quick to forget about every little thing that has happened.
 However, photography has been a way for me to capture the moment and a chance to once again relive it.

+I have also been widely interested with traveling ever since moving to Europe.
+Since Switzerland is surrounded by many neighboring big countries, it has been very accessible to travel.
+Also Western Europe is very central in terms of reaching the USA, Africa, and Asia, and when I have holiday breaks, I wish to travel to these areas.

 **Will update more in time**